What Are The Causes of Kidney Stones?

 - Abnormal urine color

-This condition could cause possible complications that, if left untreated and view indifferently, could cause more severe complications because of how the calculi block urine flow.
-These could be, among others, kidney damage and recurrent infections.
+This condition could cause possible complications that, if left untreated, could cause more severe complications because of how the calculi block urine flow.

 - Urinary tract infection